What will happen to the European Health Insurance Card (EHIC)?

 To get an AHC, your pet needs to be microchipped and vaccinated against rabies.
 The certificate will need to be signed by a qualified vet 10 days before you travel.

 Will I need a visa to get into Europe?

 Not straight away.
 The European Commission has confirmed that while UK travellers will not need a visa, they will need to apply for and buy an ETIAS (European Travel Information and Authorisation System).
-However, this is not expected to be launched until 2021.

 Will I be covered if my holiday is cancelled because of Brexit?